 The exam is geared towards an entry level HTCP.
 It is a Multiple Choice criterion referenced exam consisting of one-hundred questions, eighty questions are exam questions and are scored, twenty questions are pilot questions and are not included in the reported exam score.
 The exam is only given in a secure location with a qualified proctor.
-The applicant (herein applicant or candidate) has three hours to complete the exam, which is offered as a paper and pencil test, or as a computer based test.
+The applicant (herein applicant or candidate) has three hours to complete the exam, which is offered as a computer based test.
 The exam is a closed book test.
 The completed exam is returned to Healing Touch Certification (HTC) where it is scored mechanically.
 The score is reported to the applicant as the percentage of correct responses, out of the total number of questions within ten business days of return of the completed exam materials.

 Exam Preparation Materials

 The Study Guide which includes the content description is available to eligible HTCPs and to prospective candidates and certification applicants.

 All current HTCPs and HTCP candidates who have submitted their certification packets to HTC are eligible to take the exam.
 HTCPs must pass the exam prior to their next certification renewal, HTCP candidates have up to one year from the approval of their certification packet to take the exam.
 Candidates cannot use the HTCP credential until they have successfully completed the exam.